woodsidenetworks/worldskillsireland/README.md

 ---

 ## 📜 Backstory
 Earlier this year, a contractor carried out a preventive security check.
-Several weaknesses were found, but the company decided against fixing them at the time.
+Several weaknesses were found, but the company decided against fixing them at the time due to the associated cost.

 Now, with the **NIS2 Directive** transcribed into Irish law — bringing with it **potential criminal liability for company directors** in cases of serious cybersecurity failings — and given Blackthorn’s involvement in Ukraine’s defense supply chain, the board has changed course.